* High election board announces April 16 for vote

 It would enable the president to issue decrees, declare emergency rule, and appoint ministers and top state officials.
 It could also see Erdogan remain in power in the NATO member state until 2029.

-Erdogan’s supporters see the plans as a guarantee of stability at a time of turmoil, with Turkey’s security threatened by the wars in neighbouring Syria and Iraq, and by a spate of Islamic State and Kurdish militant attacks.
+Erdogan’s supporters see the plans as a guarantee of stability at a time of turmoil, with Turkey’s security threatened by the wars in neighbouring Syria and Iraq, and by a spate of ISIS and Kurdish militant attacks.

 Opponents fear a lurch towards authoritarianism in a nation which has seen tens of thousands of people, from teachers and journalists to soldiers and police, detained since a failed coup